-An academic reference;

-A personal statement (about 500 words)

-explaining why you wish to study at Blackfriars;

-An official transcript: applicants should be able to demonstrate a minimum GPA of 3.7 or its equivalent;

-Two passport photos (not an electronic scan);

-Evidence of English language qualifications (if necessary-see applicants' notes page 13).
+www.bfriars.ox.ac.uk Visiting Student Programme 2024-25 13

+VISITING STUDENT PROGRAMME APPLICATION FORM

-3. SPECIAL NEEDS & MONITORING
+1. ABOUT YOU 3.
+SPECIAL NEEDS

-Please read the notes on special needs and monitoring on page 13, and enter the appropriate codes in the boxes.
+Surname Forename(s) Date of Birth Please read the notes on special needs and monitoring on page 13, and enter the appropriate codes in the boxes.
+Special Needs Convictions

-Special Needs

---------------- --

-Ethnicity Convictions

-4. PREVIOUS UK STUDY
+Home University/College 4.
+PREVIOUS UK STUDY

-Have you studied in the UK before?
+University/College Address Have you studied in the UK before?
 Institution

-Oualification

-Dates
+University/College Email Address Home Address Qualification Dates

-5. COURSE PREFERENCES
+5. COURSE PREFERENCES Visiting Students take six tutorial courses, two per term.

-Visiting Students take six tutorial courses, two per term.
-Blackfriars will make every effort to see that students are offered their top choices, but this is not always possible.
+Home Telephone Personal Email Address Blackfriars will make every effort to see that students are offered their top choices, but this is not always possible.
 Please refer to full course descriptions on pages 7 to 11.
 Please list your chosen courses in order of preference:

-1 st 6 th
+2. ENCLOSURES 1 st 6 th 7 th

-2 nd 7 th

-3 rd 8 th

-4 th 9 th

-5 th 10 th

-6. LANGUAGE CLASSES
+Please enclose: One piece of written academic work of no more than 5,000 words; An academic reference; A personal statement (about 500 words) explaining why you wish to study at Blackfriars; 3rd

+An official transcript: applicants should be able to demonstrate a minimum GPA of 3.7 or its equivalent; Two passport photos (not an electronic scan); Evidence of English language qualifications (if necessary-see applicants' notes page 13).
 This section is optional.
 If you would like to study a language, please tick one of the following boxes.

-Latin

-New Testament Greek Biblical
+Latin New Testament Greek Biblical Hebrew

-Hebrew

 7. SIGNATURES

-I hereby apply for admission to Blackfriars Hall, Oxford as a Visiting Student for the academic year 2021-22.
-If accepted I agree to abide by the regulations of Blackfriars Hall and the University of Oxford insofar as they apply to me.
+I hereby apply for admission to Blackfriars Hall, Oxford a I agree to abide by the regulations of Blackfriars Hall and s a Visiting Student for the academic year 2024-25.
+If accepte the University of Oxford insofar as they apply to me.

-Signature of Applicant
+Signature of Applicant Date D D M M Y Y Y Y

-As this student's supervisor and (delete preceding words if you are not the student's supervisor) on behalf of the home University/College, I support this application.

-Signature of Supervisor or Other Official
+As this student's supervisor and (delete preceding word University/College, I support this application.
+Signature of Supervisor or Other Official Date D D M M Y Y Y Y

-Name (Please Print)
+Name (Please Print) College Stamp

 Position in University

 Email Address

 Telephone Number

 WHAT NEXT?